chef/chef-web-docs/content/plugin_community.md

 +++

-This page lists plugins for Ohai plugins and Chef Infra Client handlers that are developed and mastertained by the Chef community.
+This page lists plugins for Ohai plugins and Chef Infra Client handlers that are developed and maintained by the Chef community.

 ## Ohai